3dprogramin/birthday-notification/README.md

 # Birthday Notification Bot

+## Service branch

+This branch is for running the script as a service on system boot rather than as a cronjob.
+The service file is located in `service/birthday-notification.service` Change the paths accordingly as well as the username and the userId on this line:
+`Environment=DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/1000/bus`

+---

 A Node.js application that sends birthday notifications to a Discord channel using data from a NocoDB table.

 ![nocodb image](images/nocodb.png)